theheking/babs-rna-seq-2024/practical_overview/Week4_Trimming.md

 You may have noticed that Trimmomatic automatically detected the quality encoding of our sample.
-It is always a good idea to double-check this or manually enter the quality encoding.
+Double-checking this or manually entering the quality encoding is always a good idea.

 We can confirm that we have our output files: